Jdriscoll1993/DigiPax/README.md

 ### Contributor:
 [Joey Driscoll](https://github.com/Jdriscoll1993)

+#### Note From The Contributor:
+Thank you for exploring my application!
 This is the first full stack MVC application I've ever built.
 I look forward to the continuation of the project and am planning future versions with a few things in mind:
 > A smoother user experience
 > Implementation of new features such as downloading a pack (multiple files compressed into a folder and downloaded)